09-12, 11:45–12:45 (Europe/Istanbul), Equlibirium 1

 To raise awareness about frequent diagnostic pitfalls in neurotology and to promote structured clinical reasoning through illustrative case analysis, aiming to improve diagnostic accuracy and patient outcomes

-Dr. Nesibe Aslıer speaks fluent English and intermediate German.
+Dr. Nesibe G. Yüksel Aslıer is fluent in English and has intermediate proficiency in German.
 She is married and a mother of three children.

-I am an Associate Professor of Otorhinolaryngology at Izmir Katip Celebi University, Faculty of Medicine.
+I am an Associate Professor of Otorhinolaryngology at Izmir Dokuz Eylul University, Faculty of Medicine.
 My main areas of interest are otology, neurotology, and vestibular disorders.
 I have been involved in both clinical practice and academic research in these fields, and I continue to participate in national and international scientific meetings and publications.

 I am a board-certified ENT specialist with a subspecialization in neurotology and ongoing training in Positive Psychotherapy (currently in my third year).
 I currently practice at Nova Explorări ORL Clinic in Cluj-Napoca, where I integrate advanced vestibular diagnostics with a patient-centered and holistic clinical approach.
 My primary areas of focus include vertigo, imbalance, tinnitus, and hearing disorders, particularly within the context of somato-psychic interaction.